 - Plan a visit with old family friends who might have moved away or who you never see, despite the fact you both live in the same town.
 Meet them at a park or recreational site.
 Bring along balls and Frisbees, and any other equipment that your families might need for games and fun.

-- Find a nearby lake or river where you can rent tubes or kayacks.
+- Find a nearby lake or river where you can rent tubes or kayaks.
 Get out on the water with the kids and plan for some good fun!
+Make sure everyone wears life jackets and takes all safety precautions.

 - Local festivals and fairs.
 Cities all across the nation have festivals and fairs throughout the year, and these can be a great way to spend a day with your children.
 Some offer amusement type rides and games.
 All offer food of some sort!